Displacements of automorphisms of free groups I: Displacement functions, minpoints and train tracks: Displacement function and train track maps for automorphisms

-Locally, by using arbitrarily small folds in $X_{\max}$, directed by $f$, we find $Y\in U$ such that \begin{enumerate} \item $\lambda(Y)=\lambda(X)$; \item $Y$ maximizes the dimension of $\Delta_Y$ among points reachable from $X$ via folds directed by $f$; \item $Y$ minimizes $Y_{\max}$ among points of $\Delta_Y$ satisfying $(1)$ and $(2)$; \item $Y$ maximizes the number of orbit of foldable vertices of $Y_{\max}$ among points satisfying $(1),(2),(3)$. \end{enumerate} Let $\ul A\subseteq \ul{Y_{\max}}$ be an $f_Y$-invariant subgraph given by Lemma~\ref{Lemmatt3}.
+Locally, by using arbitrarily small folds in $X_{\max}$, directed by $f$, we find $Y\in U$ such that \begin{enumerate} \item $\lambda_\phi(Y)=\lambda_\phi(X)$; \item the simplex $\Delta=\Delta_Y$ maximizes the dimension among simplices reachable from $X$ via folds directed by $f$; \item $Y$ minimizes $Y_{\max}$ among points of $\Delta$ satisfying $(1)$; \item $Y$ maximizes the number of orbit of foldable vertices of $Y_{\max}$ among points of $\Delta$ satisfying $(1),(3)$. \end{enumerate} Let $A\subseteq {Y_{\max}}$ be a homotopically non-trivial $f_Y$-invariant sub-forest given by Lemma~\ref{Lemmatt3}.
 We claim that ${f_Y}|_A$ is a train track map with one-step gates.
 Indeed, otherwise there is either an edge $e$ or a legal turn $\tau$ in $A$ having illegal image.
-Let $v$ be the vertex of $\tau$. \begin{itemize} \item If $f_Y(e)$ contains an illegal turn $\eta$ then by folding it a little, we would reduce the tension graph, contradicting $(3)$.
-(Note that $\eta\subset Y_{\max}$ because $A\subseteq Y_{\max}$ is $f_Y$-invariant, thus by folding $\eta$ we do not change simplex of $\O(\Gamma)$ because of $(2)$.) \item If $f_Y(\tau)$ is an illegal turn $\eta$ then we fold it a little.
+Let $v$ be the vertex of $\tau$. \begin{itemize} \item If $f_Y(e)$ contains an illegal turn $\eta$ then by folding (the orbit of) it a little, we would reduce the tension graph, contradicting $(3)$.
+(Note that $\eta\subset Y_{\max}$ because $A\subseteq Y_{\max}$ is $f_Y$-invariant, thus by folding $\eta$ we do not change simplex of $\O(\Gamma)$ thanks to $(2)$.) \item If $f_Y(\tau)$ is an illegal turn $\eta$ then we fold it a little.
 Either $Y_{\max}$ becomes one-gated at $v$, and in this case the optimization process reduces the tension graph, contradicting $(3)$, or $v$ was not foldable at $Y$ and becomes foldable, thus contradicting $(4)$. \end{itemize} Finally, note that given such an $Y$, the sequence $Y_n$ can be chosen in $\Delta_Y$.
-(Alternatively, given such a $Y$, the Euclidean segment joining $X$ to $Y$ lies in $\TTo \cap \Delta_Y$ except for $X$, and so one can choose a convergent sequence along this segment).

 In particular, since $\Min(\phi)$ is clearly closed, we now have:

 hence all inclusions are equalities.